alvesoaj/JoystickView/README.md

 	}
 }
 ```

-Right click on your project and go to Properties, the properties tab, select the tab and click on ADD ANDROID.

 This is an implementation of a custom android view that works like a Joystick, this view controls two variables, angle motion and power motion of the screen touch.